trangthyy/A-MATLAB-application-for-Efficient-Huntingtons-Disease-Screening/README.md

 ![image](https://github.com/trangthyy/A-MATLAB-program-for-Hungtingtons-Disease-Screening/assets/139542244/b28e7a60-db01-432a-bcec-40aa1332733d)

-When starting the _mainscript_ in MATLAB, you can choose ‘Screen Multiple Sequences and Create Database’ to screen HD (**Fig a**).
-This function requires you to select a folder (**Fig b**) of genetic sequences saved as **text files**.
-The program then asks you to name the database to be created.
+To screen for HD in a large set of genetic sequences and record data in a database, you can choose the ‘Screen Multiple Sequences and Create Database’ function (**Fig a**).
+When running _mainscript_ in MATLAB, select the function, then the program requires you to select a folder (**Fig b**) of genetic sequences saved as **text files**.
+The program then asks you to name the database.
 Subsequently, the program will analyze and save the results in an Excel database accordingly, as shown in **Fig c**.
 Note that the genetic sequences used in this project were generated from _randomCAG_ script as described above.

 The Excel database has five columns, representing five outputs/results for each genetic sequence:
 1. ID